SURFnet/sp-dashboard/README.md

 # Service Provider Dashboard

-Dashboard for [SURFconext](https://www.surf.nl/diensten-en-producten/surfconext/index.html) Service Providers.
+The Service Provider Dashboard is a dashboard where [SURFconext](https://www.surf.nl/diensten-en-producten/surfconext/index.html) Service Providers can register their services.

 ## Prerequisites